wilsonliaows/docs/_docs/_recipes/rerun-job.markdown

 Re-running a job will cause the trigger event to be passed through the recipe again, and this feature is useful in the cases below:

+  1. Testing a new recipe
+  2. When there are errors encountered

 **Note:** Duplicates may occur when jobs are rerun, so be sure to check and remove duplicates (if present) before re-running the job.

 ### Testing a new recipe